 As an IT Pro, you use the CIMcmdlets module's cmdlets to access WMI.
 These cmdlets use .NET to communicate, via transport protocol, with the WMI core and the CIM Object manager on a local or remote host.
 The transport protocols include DCOM and WSMan.
 The core components of WMI, particularly the CIM Object Manager (CIMOM), are COM components you find on every Windows host.

-The CIMOM stores information in the WMI repository sometimes referred to as the Common Information Model (CIM) or the CIM database.
+The CIMOM stores information in the WMI repository, sometimes referred to as the Common Information Model (CIM) or the CIM database.
 This database is, in effect, a subset of an ANSI-SQL database.
 The CIM cmdlets enable you to access the information within the database.
 The CIM database organizes the information into namespaces of classes. .NET also uses namespaces to organize classes.
 However, .NET classes include the namespace name as part of the class name.
 You can create a new email message.
 The email message class name is System.Net.Mail.Mailmessage, where the namespace is System.Net.Mail.
 With WMI, namespace names and class names are separate and supplied to the CIM cmdlets using different parameters.

 WMI classes contain data instances that hold relevant management data.
 For example, the WMI namespace Root\CimV2 contains the class Win32_Share.
 Each instance within this class represents one of the SMB shares within your host.
 With PowerShell, you would normally use the SMB cmdlets to manage SMB shares.
 There is useful information contained in other WMI classes for which there is no cmdlet support.

 When you retrieve instances of, for example, the Win32_Share class, .NET gets the instance information and returns it in a .NET wrapper object.
 Strictly speaking, a WMI object instance is an instance of a specialized .NET class with data returned in WMI.
-For this reason, you treat WMI objects using the same methods you employ with other .NET Objects.
+For this reason, you treat WMI objects using the same methods you employ with other .NET objects.

 Many WMI classes have methods you can invoke which perform some operation on either a given WMI instance or statically based on the class.
-The Win32_Share class, for example, has a Create() method you can use to create a new share.
-Each instance of that class has a Delete() method, which deletes the SMB share.
-A method can either be an instance method acting solely on an instance of a WMI class.
-WMI class can also have static methods that operate on the class itself.
-The Delete() method of the Win32_Share WMI class is an instance method, deleting just a single SMB share.
-You can use the Create() method to create a new instance of the class and a new SMB share.
+The Win32_Share class, for example, has a static Create() method you can use to create a new share.
+Each instance of that class has a dynamic Delete() method, which deletes the SMB share.

 An important architectural feature of WMI is the WMI provider.
 A WMI provider is an add-in to WMI that implements WMI classes inside a given host.
 The Win32 WMI provider, for example, implements hundreds of WMI classes, including Win32_Share and Win32_Bios.
 A provider also implements class methods and class events.
-For example, the Win32 provider is responsible for performing both the Delete() to delete an SMB share and the Create() method to create a new SMB share.
+For example, the Win32 provider is responsible for performing both the Delete() method to delete an SMB share and the Create() method to create a new SMB share.

 In production, you are more likely to manage SMB shares using the SMB cmdlets and less likely to use WMI directly.
 Since SMB shares should be very familiar, they make a great example to help you understand more about WMI, and this chapter's recipes make use of the class.